 If you have a question or concern, or just need someone to talk to, please feel free to contact us.
 We appreciate the opportunity to connect with you!

-As a way to respect the health and safety of others, masks are required indoors and tables are set up in our sanctuary as a way to social distance.
-You may even choose to click the link below and join us from home via Zoom.
+As a way to respect the health and safety of others, masks are strongly encouraged indoors and tables are set up in our sanctuary as a way to social distance.
+Our services are also available through Zoom and Facebook Live.

 Click here to share your email and receive a link to our Zoom